mjovanc/mjovanc.com/content/java-21-pattern-matching-for-switch.md

 +++
 title = "Java 21 - Pattern Matching for switch"
-description = "Java 21 is now out and with it comes a good amount of new features.
-But in this article we are going to be focusing on the most exciting one, virtual threads." date = 2023-11-10 path = "java/java-21-pattern-matching-for-switch"
+description = "In this second article about Java 21, we are going to go through pattern matching for switch, which has got some real improvements." date = 2023-11-10 path = "java/java-21-pattern-matching-for-switch"